Physics-inspired Equivariant Descriptors of Non-bonded Interactions

-The performance of \emph{linear} models used to learn these toy problems demonstrate clearly the behavior of generalized LODE descriptors (Figure~\ref{fig:pointcharges}), which we compute using a reciprocal-space method that is consistent with the periodic boundary conditions, and analogous to Ewald summation.
-The short-range descriptors, even though using a large $9$\,Å cutoff, are unable to learn electrostatic or dispersion interactions, leading to rapidly-saturating learning curves.
-In order to explicitly estimate the potential at the position of the central atom, we set a very small environment cutoff of $0.1$\,Å and compute the $(l=0, m=0)$ coefficients excluding the central atom contribution.
-As discussed in more detail in the SI, these LODE features can be chosen to be the multipole coefficient $M^>_{i,00}$ which in turn corresponds precisely to the average potential in the cutoff sphere.
-Fig.~\ref{fig:pointcharges} shows clearly how using a generalized LODE descriptor adapted to the asymptotic decay of the long-range potential allows to learn the target potential with very high accuracy, and very few training structures.
-By using an adapted radial basis, a single LODE coefficient can reach the same accuracy of a model using an expansion on $n_\text{max}=8$ Gaussian-type radial functions (the same basis used in Ref.~\citenum{grisafi_multi-scale_2021}).
+The results in \autoref{fig:pointcharges} show the percentage room mean squared error ($\%$RMSE), defined as the absolute RMSE divided by the standard deviation $\sigma$ of the energy in the training set, against the number of training set structures.
+We observe that the SR descriptors, even when using a large $9$\,Å cutoff, are unable to learn electrostatic or dispersion interactions, leading to rapidly-saturating learning curves.
+On the other hand, the results show clearly how using a generalized LODE descriptor adapted to the asymptotic decay of the LR potential allows to learn the target potential with very high accuracy, and very few training structures.
+By using the optimized radial basis, a single LODE coefficient can reach the same accuracy of a model using an expansion on $n_\text{max}=8$ GTO basis functions.